DarshilKh/prashikshan-frontend/README.md

 Smooth Animations – Framer Motion for enhanced UX

 📦 Deployment
-This application is deployed using Vercel.
+This application is deployed using Netlify.

 Production URL: https://prashikshan-frontend.netlify.app/